alim971/sherna-web-v2/README.md

     composer install

+Sometimes you also need to call another composer function in order to avoid problems with autoload

+    composer dumpauto

 Copy the example env file and make the required configuration changes in the .env file

     cp .env.example .env